 The application process involves families, educators and learning support providers in the home region.

 - meet to carefully consider and decide if an application will proceed

 - understand the RSS only pathway is not an option where high and complex needs indicate intensive specialist interagency support across home and community contexts is required

 - consider which school will best be suited to the young person’s needs

 - Enrolment Groups for the relevant school will review the application.

-- Each Enrolment Group will make final decisions for their school(s) only, supported by the Ministry, and will confirm if the application and a section 9 agreement is supported.
+- Each Enrolment Group will make final decisions for their school(s) only, supported by the Ministry, and will confirm if the application and a Specialist Education Agreement (previously known as section 9 agreement) is supported.